How Good Is Your Team’s Vision Statement?

-Does your organization have an effective Vision Statement?
+Does your organization have an effective Vision/Mission Statement?

 A vision statement is a single sentence that explains clearly and specifically what it is you or your business are trying to create in the future.